-- This table provides a summary assessment of the relative performance standards for 2019 using the running averages. - A green circle indicates that the performance variable at a particular wetland is similar to the other wetlands. - A red circle indicates that the performance variable at a particular wetland was not similar to the other wetlands - Gray-performance variable not measured in a particular wetland. - Comparing the running averages, 2019 was a very good year for the reference wetlands-all met the same proportion of relative standards. - San Dieguito Wetlands only met 7 of 15 standards or 47%. - Therefore, San Dieguito Wetlands did not meet the relative standards for 2019.
+- This table provides a summary assessment of the relative performance standards for 2020 using the running averages. - A green dot indicates that the performance variable at a particular wetland is similar to the other wetlands. - A red dot indicates that the performance variable at a particular wetland was not similar to the other wetlands - Gray dot performance variable not measured in a particular wetland. - Mugu Lagoon and Carpinteria Salt Marsh met all of relative standards while Tijuana Estuary failed one, water quality. - San Dieguito Wetlands met 7 of 15 or 47% of the 15 standards. - Since the proportion of standards met by San Dieguito Wetlands was below the reference wetlands, it did not meet the relative standard requirement for 2020.

-- Taking a look at project compliance, in order to receive mitigation credit for a given year, the wetland restoration project must meet all of the Absolute Standards and as many of the Relative Standards as the worst performing reference wetland. - So far, the SDW has yet to meet the Habitat Areas Absolute Standard due to slow vegetation development. - The project has also failed to meet the Relative Standard requirement due to slow rate of vegetation development, low densities of invertebrates in tidal creek and main channel, and low densities and species richness of fish. - As a result, the project has not yet satisfied the performance success criteria in the SONGS permit and has not yet received mitigation credit. - In the next talk, Steve will discuss in more detail the status of the vegetation and salt marsh habitat, the on-going planting program, and status and plans to examine the underperformance of biological communities.
+- Taking a look at project compliance, in order to receive mitigation credit for a given year, the wetland restoration project must meet all of the Absolute Standards and as many of the Relative Standards as the worst performing reference wetland. - So far, the San Dieguito Wetlands has yet to meet the Habitat Areas Absolute Standard due to slow vegetation development. - The project has also failed to meet the Relative Standard requirement due to slow rate of vegetation development, and low densities and species richness of invertebrates and fish in one or both of main channel and tidal creek habitats. - As a result, the project has not yet satisfied the performance success criteria in the SONGS permit and has not yet received mitigation credit. - In the next talk, Mark will discuss in more detail the status of the vegetation and salt marsh habitat as well as invertebrate density and species richness in Tidal Creek and Main Channel Habitat, and some analysis to identify mechanisms behind the underperformance of invertebrates.